IbrahimOmar8/wish-listy-backend/README.md

 - Implement rate limiting for login attempts
 - Add input validation and sanitization
 - Use helmet for security headers
-- Hash passwords with bcryptjs before storing
+- Passwords are hashed with bcryptjs (10 salt rounds)
+- Password field is excluded from default queries (`select: false`)

+---

 ## Development Tips